 How I became a travel writer in Vietnam: An interview with SOAS alum Joshua Zukas

 Joshua Zukas is a Vietnam-based travel writer and SOAS graduate.
-In this blog we discuss his journey from studying language and linguistics to becoming a published travel writer.
+In this blog, we discuss his journey from studying linguistics and languages to becoming a published travel writer.

 How did you get into travel writing?

 After graduating, I moved to Vietnam, where I've been based for about eleven years.
-I always knew I wanted to work in travel, but I didn’t initially see myself as a travel writer—it was more of a dream, and I didn't know if I could achieve it.
-I began working in travel, writing marketing copy and blogging when it was still relatively new and influencing wasn’t a thing yet.
+I always knew I wanted to work in travel, but I didn’t initially see myself as a travel writer—it was more of a dream.
+I was fully aware of how competitive and unstable a career like this can be.
+I began working in travel in Hanoi, mainly in product development and marketing.
+I also did some blogging on the side when it was relatively new and social media influencing hadn’t yet taken off.

-Eventually, I realised blogging wasn’t for me, but I used my copywriting and blogging experience to transition into travel writing.
-I make a distinction between bloggers who self-publish and travel writers who work with editors and publications.
-I only publish through other publications because when I have other people's eyes on my work, I think that the end result is better.
+I soon realised that working for travel companies wasn’t for me, but I used my copywriting portfolio and blogging experience to pitch stories to publications, and I slowly transitioned into travel writing.
+Now I do this full-time.
+I make a distinction between travel bloggers who self-publish and travel writers who work with editors and publications.
+I don’t self-publish because I believe that when I have other people's eyes on my words, it results in better quality and more thoughtful pieces.

 Do you have a piece of work you're most proud of?

-I'm proud of a few, but one I'm particularly excited about is an upcoming Bradt Travel Guide, set to release next summer.
-Bradt has a unique history—they were the first to publish an English-language guide to Vietnam in the early '90s and are known for covering more obscure destinations, giving writers the freedom to dive deeper.
-That's why I pitched the idea of revisiting Vietnam for a more in-depth guide.
+I'm proud of a few projects, but one I'm particularly excited about is an upcoming Bradt guidebook, set to be published next summer.
+Bradt has an interesting history in Vietnam.
+They were the first to publish an English-language guidebook to the country in the early '90s, long before Lonely Planet took an interest.
+They are known for covering less popular countries and giving writers the freedom to dive deeper.
+As Vietnam welcomed more visitors—and became more touristy—Bradt withdrew from the country.

 Street art in Saigon, Ho Chi Minh City, Vietnam